mims-harvard/ATOMICA/README.md

         --max_atom_count 500
 ```

-This will generate a new file `*./datasets/BioLiP/BioLiP_selected_index_max_500.pkl` containing the selected protein-ligand complexes containing a maximum of 500 atoms.
+This will generate a new file `*./datasets/BioLiP/BioLiP_selected_index_max_500_min_1.pkl` containing the selected protein-ligand complexes containing a maximum of 500 atoms and a minimum of 1 atom.

 Then process the dataset with the provided script: